'Players aren’t going to want to be involved with the sport anymore' Scottish para-footballer on tackling online abuse

 “Football is a passion, but the online abuse keeps ramping up.
 It's taking the sport down a notch.
 Players aren’t going to want to be involved with the sport anymore” says Inspirational Scottish para-footballer Rebecca Sellar.

-Sellar is used to tackling the toughest of challenges, however, this year she is determined to achieve her ultimate goal of finally conquering online abuse, after joining forces with the likes of Marcus Rashford, Andy Robertson and Lucy Bronze as part of BT Sport’s Hope United.
+Sellar is used to tackling the toughest of challenges, however, this year she is determined to achieve her ultimate goal of finally conquering online abuse, after joining forces with the likes of Marcus Rashford, Andy Robertson and Lucy Bronze as part of BT’s Hope United campaign.

 Hope United, which is comprised of male and female footballers from the Home Nations, has seen the biggest names in British football drawn together by their own personal experiences of online hate in a bid to drive change and educate the nation on how to protect themselves and be good digital citizens.